spaceoden/mpv-recs/README.md

 Set `hwdec=auto-safe` in most cases.
 Using hardware decoding should be most efficient, but can cause errors.[^hwdec]

 Set `autofit-larger=75%x75%`.
-This sets the window size for high resolution videos to a manageable size.
+This sets the window size for high resolution videos to a manageable size.[^autofit]

 Set `autofit-smaller=20%x20%`.
 This prevents the window size from being too small.[^autofit]

 Set `fs=yes` for default to fullscreen.[^fs]